retkowsky/azure-content-understanding/README.md

 ## Notebooks

-<a href="Azure%20AI%20Content%20Understanding.ipynb">Global extraction</a>
+<a href="Azure%20AI%20Content%20Understanding.ipynb">Global extraction notebook</a>
 <br>

-<a href="Azure%20AI%20Content%20Understanding%20-%20Field%20extraction.ipynb">Field extraction</a>
+<a href="Azure%20AI%20Content%20Understanding%20-%20Field%20extraction.ipynb">Field extraction notebook</a>
 <br>

-<a href="Azure%20AI%20Content%20Understanding%20-%20Management.ipynb">Management</a>
+<a href="Azure%20AI%20Content%20Understanding%20-%20Management.ipynb">Management notebook/a>
 <br>

 ## How to create the service?